fluxcd/flux2/docs/cmd/tk_resume_kustomization.md

 ## tk resume kustomization

-Resume kustomization
+Resume a suspended Kustomization

 ### Synopsis

 The resume command marks a previously suspended Kustomization resource for reconciliation and waits for it to finish the apply.

 ```
 tk resume kustomization [name] [flags]